 Publications and Work-In-Progress

-Bennett-Carpenter, B. (2020 forthcoming).
-Death and documentaries.
-In The Routledge Companion to Death and Literature, eds., W. Michelle Wang, Daniel Jernigan, and Neil Murphy.
+Bennett-Carpenter, B. (2019 forthcoming).
+Death and documentaries: Heuristics for the Real in an Age of Simulacra.
+In D. Jernigan, N. Murphy, and W. M. Wang (Eds.), The Routledge Companion to Death and Literature, pp. forthcoming.
 Abingdon, Oxfordshire / New York: Routledge.

 Bennett-Carpenter, B. (2019).
 Explaining Jesus: An Interdisciplinary Exploration of a Phenomenon.
 Lanham, Maryland: Lexington Books / Rowman & Littlefield.